wp-plugins/facebook-photo-fetcher/readme.txt

 * The Magic Tag identifier has been changed to "FBGallery2"
 * The ID numbering scheme has been changed
 * The admin panel revalidates your access token whenever it's loaded, to make sure it hasn't expired
-* Added a button to renew access tokens (Facebook no longer allows 'infinite' tokens; 60 days is the max)
 * Added a button to remove an existing token from the database (aka deauthorize)
 * Renamed the 'item count' postmeta from _fb_album_count to _fpf_album_count
 * Added new postmeta _fpf_album_cover with the Facebook URL of the cover photo